rayyaw/flash-patcher/README.md

 If you want to build from source, you should then use `pip` to install the generated wheel file in `dist`,

-You can also install Flash Patcher by running `cd build && make && sudo make install`.
-After this, you can run Flash Patcher with `flash-patcher [args]`.

 The command line arguments are as follows:

 ### Required arguments